MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

     optional: true
     description: |
       **Business Card** mode (`P2` only)
       - Use the 'Business Card' mode of the Manual Probe subsystem with `P2`.
+A value may be given, or else it will be measured.
       - In this mode of `G29 P2`, use a shim that the nozzle can grab onto as it is lowered.
         In principle, the nozzle-bed distance is the same when the same resistance is felt in the shim.
 You can omit the numerical value on first invocation of `G29 P2 B` to measure shim thickness.
 Subsequent use of `B` will apply the previously-measured thickness by default.
       - Note: A non-compressible Spark Gap feeler gauge is recommended over a business card.
     values:
       -
+        tag: mm/flag
-        type: bool
+        type: float
   -
     tag: C
     optional: true